DTennant/reid_baseline_with_syncbn/README.md

 ## Result

-I only trained the model with 30 epoch, so the model may not be fully converged
+I only trained the model with 30 epoch, so the model may not be fully converged.

+**Note that the Resnet50 model is trained with Warmup, Random erasing augmentation, Last stride=1 and BNNeck.**

 ### Result training with one GPU